The Medium Discourses

 16. The Bhagavān asked, “Aniruddha, what was the Tathāgata’s purpose?
 Why did he stay in an undisturbed place under a mountain forest tree or live happily in a grotto where it’s peaceful, without voices, secluded, without bad things, uninhabited, and in accord with sitting in repose?”

 Aniruddha said to the Bhagavān, “The Bhagavān is the basis of the Dharma!
-The Bhagavān is the Dharma lord!
+The Bhagavān is the Dharma Lord!
 The Dharma comes from the Bhagavān!
 Please let him teach it.
 After listening, we’ll get a detailed knowledge of its meaning.”

-18. The Bhagavān addressed them, “He wished to attain what was yet to be attained and obtain what was yet to be obtained, so the Tathāgata stayed in a undisturbed place under a mountain forest tree or lived happily in a grotto where it was peaceful, without voices, secluded, without bad things, uninhabited, and in accord with sitting in repose.
+18. The Bhagavān told them, “He wished to attain what was yet to be attained and obtain what was yet to be obtained, so the Tathāgata stayed in a undisturbed place under a mountain forest tree or lived happily in a grotto where it was peaceful, without voices, secluded, without bad things, uninhabited, and in accord with sitting in repose.

 19. “Aniruddha, it’s only for two reasons that the Tathāgata stayed in a undisturbed place under a mountain forest tree or lived happily in a grotto where it was peaceful, without voices, secluded, without bad things, uninhabited, and in accord with sitting in repose.